Pasta of the Week

 - 1 8.8 oz package tagliatelle bundles, dry

-- 14 ounces winter squash, peeled and small diced
+- 14 ounces winter squash, peeled and sliced into thin pieces

 - 1 cup chopped fresh Italian parsley

 - 6-7 fresh basil leaves, chiffonade (cut into thin ribbons) or 2 teaspoons dried basil